 Universal skills in the visual arts include mastery of composition, form rendering, tone values and colour schemes.
-Further control of materials such as paints, lacquers, inks, chalk, brushes, papers, canvases, panels, graphic and spatial techniques, etc. Insight into expressive values from poetry to drama, in all kinds of suggestive variations from tranquil atmospheres to intense contrasts.
-These are abstract concepts, applicable to all forms of visual art.
+Control of materials and techniques.
+Insight into expressive values.
+All of this at the service of the intrinsic and distinctive meaning of visual art.

 This can be done through the following initiatives: